SabrinaJewson/blocking_pool/README.md

 # blocking_pool

-A thread pool for running synchronous I/O in asynchronous applications.
+A dynamically-sized thread pool for running blocking I/O in the background.

-This crate is low-level, and is meant to be used as a building block for higher level asynchronous runtimes.
+This crate is useful for both synchronous programs and in building async runtimes.

 License: MIT OR Apache-2.0